queuebitt/queuebitt.github.io/p5-economics.md

 ## Items Going Up In Value

-Some of the value increase has already begun.
+Some of the value increase began before the Phase 5 date was announced.
 All value gains may be fully realized before Phase 5 launches.
 Raiders should consider stocking up on nature protection pots in advance.
 As well as shards and essences for Phase 5 gear enchants.

 **Firebloom & Firefin Snapper** - Used for Elixir of Greater Firepower, in demand by all the new fire mages.